Andr3xDev/Andr3xDev/README.md

 <!-- Zona de about me -->
 # About me:

-I am a student of Systems Engineering and Statistical Engineering, with a great passion for continuous learning and the development of both technical and analytical skills.
+I am a student of Systems Engineering, with a great passion for continuous learning and the development of both technical and analytical skills.
 My education has provided me with a solid foundation in programming, data analysis, and information systems.

 I am motivated by challenges that require critical thinking and creativity, and I am always seeking opportunities to broaden my horizons and apply my skills to real-world projects.
 <!--